nicholaswilde/recipes/docs/desserts/tarts/cranberry-curd-tart-with-almond-crust.md

 ### Step 2

-Adjust oven rack to middle position and heat oven to 350°F. Whisk almond flour, cornstarch, granulated sugar, and salt in bowl until well combined.
+Adjust oven rack to middle position and heat oven to 350°F. Whisk [almond flour][2], cornstarch, granulated sugar, and salt in bowl until well combined.
 Add melted butter and almond extract and stir with wooden spoon until uniform dough forms.
 Crumble two-thirds of mixture over bottom of 9 inch tart pan with removable bottom.
 Press dough to even thickness in bottom of pan.
 Crumble remaining dough and scatter evenly around edge of pan.
 Press crumbled dough into sides of pan.